Strategy11/formidable-forms/readme.txt

 == Changelog ==
 = 5.2.01 =
-* Updated Bootstrap used in back end to version 4.6.1.
 * New: Added new checkboxes to toggle form title and description visibility.
 The form preview page will no longer always show title and description by default, and will use these checkboxes instead.
 * Fix: In-Theme Previews trigger a fatal error in WordPress 5.9.1.
 * Fix: Checkbox fields were appearing as broken vertical lines when using the Enfold theme.